 While working for oneself is an exciting prospect, it's also a scary one.
 Find out what you can do to ensure that this risk is one that pays off.

-- Acknowledge your strengths and weaknesses.
-No one is good at absolutely everything.
+No one is good at absolutely everything; we all have our strengths and weaknesses.
 Use your strengths to your advantage and find ways to improve on your weak areas.

-- Learn to roll with the punches.
-Don't let a change in the status quo or a minor setback throw you off balance.
+Don't let a change in the status quo or a minor setback throw you off balance – learn to roll with the punches.
 Don't stress about it too much and focus instead on making it work for you.

 These factors apply whether you are starting out or already well established.
 Use them to evaluate where you are and where you want to be.

 Copyright © 2016 Business Partners Ltd. All rights reserved.